mako-framework/docs/01_getting_started/02_configuration.md

 $this->config->remove('crypto.configurations.user');
 ```

 > Setting configuration at runtime is not always possible.
-Some components such as the connections managers (database, redis, etc...) will cache the settings once they get loaded.
+Some components, such as the connection managers (database, Redis, etc.), cache their settings once they are loaded.
 You can override them using their `addConfiguration` and `removeConfiguration` methods instead.
 {.warning}

 #### <a id="security_first" href="#security_first">Security first</a>

-Many developers have made mistakes with committing config files containing sensitive information.
-In some cases those repositories are made public and there are credential sniffing bots that find exposed credentials.
-When you are dealing with Mako application, please take caution into what files you commit to the repository and which files you add to your `.gitignore` or equivalent ignore file for your VCS.
+Accidentally committing configuration files containing sensitive information is a common security mistake.
+Public repositories are frequently scanned by automated tools looking for exposed credentials.
+Take care when deciding which files to commit and which files to add to your `.gitignore` file or equivalent ignore file for your VCS.

 > Any configuration files that hold an API key, a username/password, an encryption key or any other type of sensitive data should _not_ be committed to your repository!
 {.danger}